-After a few minutes break, we will head to Kalaymyo.
+After a few minutes break, we will head to KALAYMYO.
 Drive through curvy, twisty mountain roads, enjoy the landscapes on the way.
 Stop en route to visit local villages in the outskirt of Kalaymyo.

 Arrive in Kalaymyo in the late afternoon.
 In the evening, stroll through the town, enjoy your first dinner with Myanmar beer.

-This morning, we take a visit to the colourful Thanboddhay Pagoda which is home to more than 500,000 images of Buddha and the Hiaungdawmu Buddha, the second largest reclining Buddha in Burma.
+This morning, visit the colourful Thanboddhay Pagoda which is home to more than 500,000 images of Buddha and the Hiaungdawmu Buddha, the second largest reclining Buddha in Burma.

-Then, we continue drive to Bagan, one of most famous tourist destinations in Myanmar via Pakokku.
-Bagan is no doubt one of the most impressive sites in Burma.
-Upon arrival Bagan, check in hotel, take a short break.
+Then continue the drive to BAGAN, one of most famous tourist destinations in Myanmar via Pakokku.
+Bagan is no doubt one of the most impressive sites in Myanmar (Burma).
+Upon arrival in Bagan, check in hotel, take a short break.

-Then we will take a visit to Shwezigon Pagoda (golden sandbank), Bagan’s greatest reliquary, an ancient temple complex that set the style of Burmese pagodas for a thousand years.
+Pay a visit to Shwezigon Pagoda (golden sandbank), Bagan’s greatest reliquary, an ancient temple complex that set the style of Burmese pagodas for a thousand years.

-Note: Due to the high number of tourists flocking to Shwesandaw Pagoda for sunset, this popular site is no longer possible to climb up for sunset views.
+NOTE: Due to the high number of tourists flocking to Shwesandaw Pagoda for sunset, this popular site is no longer possible to climb up for sunset views.
 We will find alternative option for those still wishing to see sunset in Bagan over the myriad of pagodas and temples from height.